1. What is Nepal Mountaineering Association?

-Since NMA does not directly issue permit to the climbing team, therefore, you need to contact local trekking agencies in Nepal registered as Associate Members at NMA.
+Since NMA does not directly issue permit to the climbing team, therefore, you need to contact local trekking agencies in Nepal registered as Resource Members at NMA.

 8. What do I need to do to take permit for Mt.
 Everest?